-The main mobile phone companies in Denmark are Telia, TDC, Sonofon, Tele2 and Lebara.
+The main network providers in Denmark are Telia, TDC, 3 (known as Hi3G or Hutchison 3) and Telenor.
+The other providers normally use the network one of the main providers and are also often owned by them.
 Each of these companies offer a variety of packages aimed to suit different people with different needs.
 Some tariffs even offer attractive rates on international calls.
 You can shop around at any of these companies’ high street stores and speak to a salesperson who will advise you on what to go for.

 Prepaid or contract?

 The first decision you need to make when looking for a Danish mobile number is whether you want a prepaid SIM or a contract.

 Prepaid phones: With prepaid phones you have maximum flexibility as you pay as you go and you won’t need a Danish CPR-number.
 Top up cards for Danish pay-as-you-go SIM cards can easily be purchased at any high street store, most newsagents and some supermarkets.
 Generally the data plans in prepaid deals are not a good choice for expats, since you cannot use the SIM card outside of the country.
 Lebara, however, is a good choice for a foreigner, since both data and minutes are included, as well as possibilities for international calls to 42 different countries.
 The only disadvantage is that you can’t use the prepaid cards outside of Denmark.